-- · Provide timely minutes (or communication) after each SIT meeting. - Proceed with follow-up actions paying attention to progress indicators and goals. - · Engage in self-reflection on what worked well and what needs improvement.
+- Provide timely minutes (or communication) after each school improvement team meeting. - Proceed with follow-up actions, paying attention to progress indicators and goals. - Engage in self-reflection on what worked well and what needs improvement.

-- Does a leadership team exist? - How often does the team meet? - · What are the functions of this team? - What opportunities exist to broaden the representation of voices at the table? - · Do all voices at the table have a meaningful opportunity to influence decisions? - How are school leaders making school leadership team members feel welcomed, respected, supported, and valued as they confront tensions that may exist between current practices and desired practices?
+- Does a leadership team exist?

+- How often does the team meet?

+- What are the functions of this team?

+- What opportunities exist to broaden the representation of voices at the table?

+- Do all voices at the table have a meaningful opportunity to influence decisions? - How are school leaders making school leadership team members feel welcomed, respected, supported, and valued as they confront tensions that may exist between current practices and desired practices?

-Communicating school improvement progress (1.1.70)
+Communicating School Improvement Progress (1.1.70)

-Frequent and understandable communications regarding school improvement progress are made to the community at large.
+Frequent and understandable communications regarding school improvement progress are made available to the community at large.

-- Determine who is responsible for monitoring the school improvement plan. - Determine how the stakeholders in the school community are engaged in the process of collecting data, analyzing data, and proposing adjustments to the plan. - Ensure that there is adequate time and trust for confronting and resolving tensions that may exist between what is in the plan and what is happening in the school. - Make data highly visible and transparent to all members of the school community, including progress toward goals and changes to proposed actions.
+- Determine who is responsible for monitoring the school improvement plan. - Determine how members of the school community are engaged in the process of collecting data, analyzing data, and proposing adjustments to the plan. - Ensure that there is adequate time and trust for confronting and resolving tensions that may exist between what is in the plan and what is happening in the school. - Make data highly visible and transparent to all members of the school community, including data showing progress toward goals and changes to proposed actions.

 - How is the school improvement process communicated? - Who is responsible for ensuring the school improvement process is communicated to the school community at large? - What processes are monitored throughout the school year to track progress on school improvement goals?
-What data is collected for this purpose and by whom? - What student outcome data is monitored throughout the school year to track progress on school improvement goals?
+Which data are collected for this purpose and by whom? - What student outcome data are monitored throughout the school year to track progress on school improvement goals?